Items Detailed items Activities

 1.1 Environmental management system Environmental information disclosure

-Disclosing green management organization, water and energy use, waste generation, etc.
+Disclosure of information on the green management organization, water and energy usage, waste generation, etc. for 2022 on the Environmental Management Information System

 1.2 Operational environmental impact and eco-efficiency Energy consumption

-Energy consumption by location for 3 years
+Energy consumption by location over the past 3 years

-Category Location Unit 2020 2021 2022
+Category Location Unit 2021 2022 2023

 Direct energy Gas Yeoksam